Schematic Checklist

 At each startup or reset, a chip requires some initial configuration parameters, such as in which boot mode to load the chip, etc. These parameters are passed over via the strapping pins.
 After reset, the strapping pins work as normal function pins.

-All the information about strapping pins is covered in ESP32 Series Datasheet > Section Strapping Pins.
-In this document, we will mainly cover the strapping pins related to boot mode.
+In this section, we will mainly cover the strapping pins related to boot mode.

 After chip reset is released, the combination of GPIO0 and GPIO2 controls the boot mode.
 See Table Boot Mode Control.